eluv-io/elv-lro-status/README.md

 }
 ```

-If we obtained the above data at 10:10:24 PM PDT on April 8th, 2022 and immediately passed it to `EnhancedStatus()`, the
+If we obtained the above data at 10:10:24 PM PDT on April 8th, 2022 and immediately passed it to `enhanceLROStatus()`,
-function would return:
+the function would return:

 ```json
 {